Skip to main content

 The groundwater standards for methyl isobutyl ketone were adopted in Cycle 5 (1994).

-Methyl isobutyl ketone (MIBK), also called isopropylacetone, is a naturally occurring chemical that is used in home products like hard surface cleaners, dyes and tints, laundry starches, paints, and varnish products.
-While the biggest health concerns come from breathing methyl isobutyl ketone, animal studies have shown that methyl isobutyl ketone can cause liver and kidney damage.
+Methyl isobutyl ketone (MIBK), also called isopropylacetone, is a chemical that is used in many consumer products.
+While the biggest health concerns come from breathing methyl isobutyl ketone, studies have shown that swallowing high levels of methyl isobutyl ketone can cause liver and kidney damage.

 Methyl tert-butyl ether